Sleep and wellbeing tips for shift workers

 Be consistent with your sleep routine

-Even if they have irregular work hours, it’s important to try and create a regular and consistent sleep routine.
-Aim to build a bedroom environment that promotes a great night’s sleep and try to sleep at similar times in the day or night when you have a long run of similar work shifts.
+Even if you have irregular work hours, it’s important to try and create a regular and consistent sleep routine.
+Aim to build a bedroom environment that promotes great sleep and try to sleep at similar times in the day or night when you have a long run of similar work shifts.

 Practice meditation and mindfulness